fluent/fluentd-docs-gitbook/quickstart/faq.md

 ### fluentd raises `tzinfo` conflict error after installed plugins

 Fluentd supports tzinfo v1.1 or later and recent td-agent / official images install tzinfo v2 by default.
-The problem is several plugins depend on ActiveSupport and ActiveSuppot doesn't support tzinfo v2.
+The problem is several plugins depend on ActiveSupport and ActiveSupport doesn't support tzinfo v2.
 To resolve this problem, there are 2 approaches.

 * Uninstall tzinfo v2 and install tzinfo v1.1 manually
 * Update plugin to remove ActiveSupport dependency.
 ActiveSupport is mainly for Ruby on Rails,